atom/github/docs/feature-requests/005-editable-diff.md

 ## :anchor: Drawbacks

-The diff tool in Atom is a fundamental component of the github package, so changing the behaviour and UI of such carries a relatively higher risk.
+The diff tool in Atom is a fundamental component of the GitHub package, so changing the behaviour and UI of such carries a relatively higher risk.

 In my research, I have found no prior art of editable diffs in *unified diff view*; in contrast, there are abundant examples of editable diffs in *split diff view* (see section below).
-And I think there's a reason this hasn't been done before -- making unified diff view editable could make the UI jarring and unapproachable, since there are considerable visual differences between old (before editing) file patch and new (after editing) file patch, and the editable state sits somewhere between the two. **The biggest UX challenge here is to elegantly transition from old file patch -> editable state -> new file patch.**
+And I think there's a reason this hasn't been done before -- making unified diff view editable could make the UI jarring and unapproachable, since there are considerable visual differences between old (before editing) file patch and new (after editing) file patch, and the editable state sits somewhere between the two. **The challenge here is to elegantly transition from old file patch -> editable state -> new file patch.**

 Some specific examples: